tcard/sgo/README.md

 // anything with it.
 ```

-By returning early, you can also prove that an optional
+By returning early, you can also prove that an optional is not `nil` pass that return.

 ```go
 func (m *Map) Find(key string) ?*Value  { ... }